 Ready to get involved?
 Check out the Allegheny River Clean-up website for dates and times of clean-up events.

 North Country Trail Association

-The ANF is home to 96 miles of the North Country Trail, with an active local chapter.
 In 2016, regular trail maintenance, including clearing and cutting back branches, removing fallen trees, improving drainage and mowing was done all along the length of the trail.
 Other trail improvement projects they accomplished last year included:

 - A 24 foot long bridge was built over Root Run with financial assistance from Shell Appalachia and ANF Chapter funds.
 Volunteers from the ANF Chapter and Allegheny Outdoor Club (AOC) assisted the USDA – Forest Service and four men from the FCI-McKean Cooperative Inmate Work Program in moving the material to the site and building the bridge.

 - Installation of wire mesh on bridges was done throughout the year.
 The wire mesh provides a nonslip treadway to prevent hikers from slipping on the wood surfaces.
 A total of 1886 feet of wire mesh was laid down covering 74% of the total bridge footage.

 - Bog bridges were built by Chappel Run to circumvent beaver activity and by Coon Creek to span a boggy area.
 One bridge in the Upper Sheriff drainage was extended and stabilized.